BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 77 ---

-17.1.2015 EN Official Journal of the European Union L 12/77

 4. For all regions set out in Annex V the capital requirement for windstorm risk in a particular region *r* according to scenario B shall be equal to the loss in basic own funds of insurance and reinsurance undertakings that would result